 I am an Assistant Professor in the Department of Politics at Fairfield University.
 I graduated with my Ph.D. in Political Science from Brown University in May 2016.

-My subfields are American Politics and Political Theory, and I study political science through the lens of American Political Development.
+My subfields are American Politics and Political Theory, and my area of expertise is American political thought broadly, and specifically American religion.
 I identify as an interdisciplinary scholar, drawing on works from sociology, history, and religious studies.

 On this website you can find information about my current and future projects, teaching pedagogy, as well as a complete C.V.
-There is also a section detailing the simulation I pioneered at Yale in 2013 and 2014.
+There is also a section detailing my use of in-class simulations.
 Navigate either through the toolbar up at the top, or the site map to the right.

 If you would like to contact me, either visit the “Contact” tab, or send an email to firstname.lastname@example.org.
 You can also visit my Academia.edu page.